Argentina travel advisories

 https://www.anzen.mofa.go.jp/info/pcinfectionspothazardinfo_241.html#ad-image-0

-If you receive any information that a Japanese national has been affected, please notify the Embassy.
+Also, if you receive information that a Japanese national has been victimized, please notify the embassy.

 https://www.ezairyu.mofa.go.jp/tabireg/simple/delete